Rangers build big early lead off Valdez, hold on for 5-4 win over Astros to take 2-0 lead in ALCS

 Game 3 of the best-of-seven series is Wednesday night in Arlington.

+The Rangers are the fifth team in MLB history and first since the Astros last season to win their first seven postseason games.
+Kansas City holds the record with an eight-game win streak to start the 2014 postseason.

+The six straight road playoff wins by the Rangers is tied for the second-longest such streak in MLB history, behind an eight-game streak by the Yankees in 1996.

-Alvarez hit two solo home runs to become the sixth player in MLB history to have two multihomer games in one postseason.
+Alvarez hit two solo drives to become the sixth player in MLB history to have two multihomer games in one postseason.
 The second one was off Aroldis Chapman, trimming Houston’s deficit to 5-4 with two out in the eighth.

 Leclerc then came in and walked José Abreu and Michael Brantley, but Chas McCormick grounded out to end the threat.